GeomScale/volesti/README.md

 ## *VolEsti:* Approximate computation of volume of convex bodies.

-Copyright (c) 2018 Vissarion Fisikopoulos, Chalkis Apostolos
+Copyright (c) 2012-2018 Vissarion Fisikopoulos Copyright (c) 2018 Apostolos Chalkis

 You may redistribute or modify the software under the GNU Lesser General Public License as published by Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, see vol.cpp.